JiananWuu/Repurchase-Predicting/README.md

 #### Methodology
 Data Aggregation: Aggregated user-level behavioral features including Recency, Frequency, and Monetary (RFM) metrics.
-Feature Engineering: Derived additional meaningful metrics such as session counts, event type spans, conversion rates, and purchase lag times.
+Feature Engineering: Derived additional meaningful metrics such as event type spans, conversion rates, and purchase lag times.
-Modeling: Applied Gradient Boosting (with hyperparameter tuning and threshold optimization) to classify users based on future repurchase likelihood.
+Modeling: compare three models(LogisticRegression,RandomForest,LightGBM) to classify users based on future repurchase likelihood.
 Evaluation: Assessed model performance primarily through Recall, Precision, F1-score, and ROC-AUC.

 #### Results
-The optimized Gradient Boosting model achieved:
+The optimized lightGBM model achieved:
+- Accuracy: 0.37
-ROC AUC: ~0.805
+- ROC AUC: 0.7430
-Recall: Approximately 24%
-Precision: Approximately 18%
-F1-score: Approximately 21%
-While the model showed a moderate level of accuracy and decent ROC AUC, the recall rate (critical for advertising applications) indicated significant room for improvement.
+- Average Precision (AP): 0.1526
+- Weighted F1-score: 0.51
+- Macro F1-score: 0.31

+#### Limitations:
+The data and thus the model is highly biased toward class 0.
+Precision for class 1 (positive class) is very low – indicating many false positives.
+However, recall for class 1 is high (0.90) – the model is catching most of the true positives.

+In real world, as a retargeting dsp, we would like to make recall high, since we want to catch payers as much as possible and at the same time spend advertisers' money in full.
+If precision is too high, the model would be too conserverative and spend very less.
+But because we only get a 1/10th sample of the 1 month data.
+There is a lot of room to improve if given larger data.

 #### Next steps
-To further enhance the model's performance, particularly recall, suggested next steps include:
+To further enhance the model's performance, next steps include:
 Session Embedding: Incorporate GRU-based session embedding features to capture dynamic user behavior patterns.
 Attention Mechanism: Explore attention-based models to better weight significant user actions within sessions.
 Class Weighting or Resampling: Apply positive class weighting or SMOTE to better handle class imbalance and enhance recall.